 There are many factors to consider when choosing a building or decorating material.
 Various building materials impact the environment differently.
 Wood products are often overlooked as green products when in fact, most hardwood and softwood building materials are carbon neutral or carbon negative making them sustainable green building materials.

-Questions Should I Ask When Selecting Building Materials?
+What Questions Should I Ask When Selecting Building Materials?

 Is the material natural or man-made?